longwei66/minux-on-feiniao/README.md

 ### e-mail & communication

 #### mutt & offlineimap

-Install necessary packages
+Install necessary packages, for emailing we need, `mutt` as a client, `offlineimap` to get emails, `msmtp` to send emails (in fact `msmtp-gnome` pacakge to  get keyring support).
+Email passwork will be stored in gnome keyring and we will use python keyring to access the keyring.

+***Step zero***, get packages :
 ```
-sudo apt-get install mutt offlineimap python-keyring
+sudo apt-get install mutt offlineimap python-keyring msmtp msmtp-gnome
 ```

-Use the configuration file is the subfolder of this repository.

-For offlineimap, best documentation is : https://wiki.archlinux.org/index.php/OfflineIMAP#Option_2:_gnome-keyring-query_script
+***Step one: `offlineimap`***, let's use the configuration file in the `mutt` subfolder of this repository (`.offlineimaprc` and `.offlineimap` dir) .
+In addition, as usual archlinux is the best documentation : https://wiki.archlinux.org/index.php/OfflineIMAP#Option_2:_gnome-keyring-query_script

-We will store the email password in keyring, to add you email password in the keyring :
+***Step two***, we will store the email password in keyring, to add you email password in the keyring :
 ```
 $ python2
 >>> import is Readme